scottpchow23/rust_showcase/README.md

 You'll need an API key from the UCSB API with the instructions [here](./docs/setup/README.md).

-Assuming that is done and you have the cargo toolchain installed, you can run the project with `cargo run`.
+Assuming that is done and you have the rust toolchain installed (instructions [here](https://www.rust-lang.org/tools/install)), you can run the project with `cargo run`.

 ### points of interest